VergilUa/EntitiesExt/README.md

 Extra systems & execution order:
 In order to ensure correct execution and prevent job stalls, make sure to use [UpdateInGroup(typeof(AfterSimulationGroup))] for the managed component systems.
 Alternatively BeforeSimulationGroup can be used.

-Changes done to the entities via EntityBehaviour are applied via BeginFrameEntityCommandBufferSystem.
+<br>Changes done to the entities via EntityBehaviour are applied via BeginFrameEntityCommandBufferSystem.
-Changes in AfterSimulationGroup should either use AfterSimulationEntityCommandBufferSystem or NextFrameEntityCommandBufferSystem
+<br>Changes in AfterSimulationGroup should either use AfterSimulationEntityCommandBufferSystem or NextFrameEntityCommandBufferSystem

 ## Extended simulation groups:
 - BeginFrameGroup (Changes to Entities from MonoBehaviours are applied here);